glycerine/rbook/README.md

 To capture the output of commands, we use the R sink() facility.
 Like graphs, printed command output is only written to the browser on demand.
-The user types dv() to "display the last value" in the browser.
+The user types dv() to "display the last console value" in the browser.
 We use the R sink() facility to capture the last value seen at the R top level.